Stellarium/stellarium/VENDOR_BRANCHING.md

 This is a bad practice, often done by developers that do not have access to a good VCS.

 In such cases, the version information should be removed before committing the vendor drop; this will present the additional advantage that the history of such a file becomes available.
 This is a delicate step, as the "pristine copy" is no longer fulfilled.
-If filename information is part of the correct functioning of the imported artifacts (eg it is also referenced in vendor scripts, in linked data, etc), then you are facing a difficult problem.
-In such a case, it might be better to not rename the vendor file paths at all and accept that file history must be discovered by other means (eg a manual diff).
+If filename information is part of the correct functioning of the imported artifacts (e.g. it is also referenced in vendor scripts, in linked data, etc), then you are facing a difficult problem.
+In such a case, it might be better to not rename the vendor file paths at all and accept that file history must be discovered by other means (e.g. a manual diff).

 ### Using data from other users